sylk80/tictactoe_team/docs/BACKLOG.md

 :heavy_exclamation_mark: Then the "Player X:" message is printed

 :heavy_exclamation_mark: Then the board with the new mark is printed

+#### Tech debt

+-   Decrease cyclomatic complexity and improve readability of functions
+-   Remove setTimeout from `singleStep` function
+-   Resolve any ESLint and Prettier issues

 ### User acceptance test 1.3 - Second round